rainsua/technical-writing-portfolio/sop_travel_hostile_country.md

 ---
 ## Digital Assets

-Any valuable data, included but not limited to account credentials, files and crypto.
+Digital assets are information in digital form.
+It is a broad term, encompassing text, audio and video files, account credentials, authentication tokens, certificates, passwords, seed phrases and anything of value that can be stored digitally.
 ## Purpose and Scope

 Follow this SOP to safeguard data across borders.
 Determine risk **diligently**.
 Most destinations are **medium-risk** but you must treat **medium-risk** as **high-risk** if you as a person are **high-risk**.
-Remember, there are no low-risk destinations.
+Remember, **there are no low-risk destinations.**

 ## Raison d'tre

 Data seizures and forensic inspection of digital devices across borders are rare but on the rise.
 These present a very high risk to individuals with valuable digital assets.
 Following this SOP will mitigate the risk of data loss/compromise in most casual inspections.
-In worst-case scenario it will provide the best chance of safeguarding mission-critical data.
+In worst-case scenario it will provide the best chance of safeguarding mission-critical data. <!--Revise this section, might want to kill it or mutate it into something else>

 ## Modus Operandi

-To reduce attack surface, travelers take **only mission-critical data.** The ideal solution is to travel with travel-specific devices (AKA burners) without any personal credentials other than the ones needed for the mission.

-However, due to practical reasons, it may not be possible to obtain travel-specific devices.
-Therefore, personal/work devices would need to be sanitized to *burner* level, by removing personal credentials and accounts.
+Reduce attack surface by taking **only mission-critical data** across borders.
+To achieve this, personal data that is not mission-critical must be removed from the devices that will travel.
+That is why using a travel specific device can simplify things considerably.

 Always prepare for the worst and hope for the best.

 ### Suitable Hardware

-To travel to medium/high risk places with digital assets,  enterprise/business grade hardware is highly recommended.
-Consumer-grade computers and phones simply don't offer the same level of security, regardless of features.
+Only use either business-grade or enterprise grade laptops and phones.
+Consumer devices lack the security hardening and features to be suitable candidates.

 **Ideal Phones:** All iPhones currently supported by Apple, i.e. receiving security patches, Samsung Galaxy phones currently supported by Samsung.
 These phones are enterprise-grade.
 Google pixel phones currently receiving security updates are also considered enterprise-grade, even if adoption is rare and availability isn't global.
 These phones can be configured with hardened security settings to resist tampering somewhat, and keep data secure.